phalcon/documentation/docs/translate.md

 The [Phalcon\Translate\Interpolator\InterpolatorInterface][interpolatorinterface] interface must be implemented in order to create your own interpolators or extend the existing ones:

 ### Interpolator Factory
 The [Phalcon\Translate\InterpolatorFactory][interpolatorfactory] factory offers an easy way to create interpolators.
-It is an object required to be passed to the translation adapters and translate factory, so that in turn can create the relevant interpolation class that the adapter will use.
+It is an object required to be passed to the translate adapters and translate factory, so that in turn can create the relevant interpolation class that the adapter will use.

 ```php
 <?php